troclaux/notes/aws.md

 ## CodeBuild

-> fully managed build service that compiles source code, runs tests and produces software packages that are ready to deploy
+> fully-managed build service that compiles source code, runs tests and produces software packages that are ready to deploy

 - similar to github actions and gitlab ci
-- fully managed, serverless
+- fully-managed, serverless
 - pay-as-you-go pricing
 - can be triggered by [CodePipeline](#codepipeline)
 - use cases